fneum/broad-ranges/README.md

 local sensitivity analysis

 - parameter sweeps one dimension at a time (Schlachtberger, 2018)
-- multi-dimensional sensitivity analysis analyse more dimensions at once
 - main interdependencies may already be covered by single-parameter variation (Schlachtberger, 2018)
 - "desirable to develop analytic results from simplified models that maintain the original model's sensitivities" (Schachtberger, 2018)
 - use partial derivatives
+- multi-dimensional sensitivity analysis analyse more dimensions at once
 - drawback: only small fraction of uncertainty space is sampled
+- repeat (Schlachtberger, 2018) for thesis: more nodes, 100% renewable, lead up to GSA, possibly with PyPSA-Eur-Sec
+- LSA "may not identify influential parameters in planning (Pizarro-Alonso, 2019)

 global sensitivity analysis

 - changing multiple paramters at a time; co-varying inputs; multi-parameter variations
 - to identify interesting scenarios (Usher, 2015)
 - "quantifying the effects of random input variables onto the variance of the response of a mathematical model" (Sudret, 2008)
+- elementary effects method (Morris screening, one-at-a-time) to counteract high computational requirements (Usher, 2015) (Pizarro-Alonso, 2019) (Moret, 2016)

 a good overview: https://uncertainpy.readthedocs.io/en/latest/theory.html

-## Local Sensitivity Analysis

-- repeat cost-optimal scenarios for thesis
-- argument: more nodes, 100% renewable, leads up to global sensitivity analysis
-- redo with PyPSA-Eur-Sec

 ## Experimental Design

-low-discrepancy MC sampling
+low-discrepancy Monte-Carlo (MC) sampling

 - https://chaospy.readthedocs.io/en/master/sampling/sequences.html
 - https://en.wikipedia.org/wiki/Low-discrepancy_sequence
 - https://en.wikipedia.org/wiki/Quasi-Monte_Carlo_method

 using halton sequence

+alternatives are Latin hypercube sampling (Tröndle, 2020) and Method of Morris (Usher, 2015)

+all these are intendended to achieve "efficient coverage" (Usher, 2015)

 ## Surrogate Modelling with Polynomical Chaos Expansion